smbfs mount command fails during system boot

 See issue 910 for the mountall parts.

-#2 Updated by Gordon Ross about 4 years ago
+#2 Updated by Gordon Ross over 4 years ago

 With the related issue 910 fixed (mountall/umountall)